omerbsezer/Fast-Docker/README.md

 (Ref: Infoworld)

 ## What is Docker?  <a name="whatisdocker"></a>
-- Docker is a tool that reduces the gap between Development/Deployment phase of a software development cycle.
+- Docker is a tool that reduces the gap between the Development/Deployment phase of a software development cycle.
-- Docker is like VM but it has more features than VMs (no kernel, only small app and file systems, portable)
+- Docker is like a VM but it has more features than VMs (no kernel, only small app and file systems, portable)
     - On Linux Kernel (2000s) two features are added (these features support Docker):
         - Namespaces: Isolate process.
         - Control Groups: Resource usage (CPU, Memory) isolation and limitation for each process.
-- Without Docker, each VM consumes 30% resources (Memory, CPU)
+- Without Docker, each VM consumes 30% of resources (Memory, CPU)

 ![image](https://user-images.githubusercontent.com/10358317/113183089-ef51fa00-9253-11eb-9ade-771905ce8ebd.png) (Ref: Docker.com)